InfernalConcept/linux_porting_people/README.md

-# The great list of Linux game tech people and companies
+# The great list of Linux game porting programmers and companies

-This list features mostly porting people, but also developers responsible for tools related to the Linux gaming.
+This list features mostly programmers and companies that are porting games to Linux, but also developers responsible for tools related to the Linux gaming.
 Some of them are freelancers, while some are hired full-time by their studios.

+If you are looking for someone to port your game to Linux, here's some contact info you can use.
+If you know someone who's looking, let him know about the list!

+Also, if you are grateful that you are able to play your favorite game on Linux, go on and thank your heroes!

+## People

 | Name | Website | Twitter | Known for | Active? |
 | --- | --- | --- | --- | --- |